 - “Double-blind” judging process (bottles are never seen!), ensuring absolute integrity of results

-- 5-day judging process, held annually in Hong Kong
+- 4-day judging process, held annually in Hong Kong

 - Strict procedures, following the London-based IWSC established guidelines, to ensure quality and consistency of result

 Judging integrity is at the heart of the Cathay Pacific Hong Kong International Wine and Spirit Competition.
-Judging takes place over the course of 5 days in late September or early October each year, with the same strict procedures followed for wine, sake, spirits, and food and wine pairing categories.
+Judging takes place over the course of 4 days in late August with the same strict procedures followed for wine, sake, spirits, and food and wine pairing categories.